Nature-based Solutions to Global Challenges Foundation Course

 Professor of Biodiversity and founding Director of the Nature-based Solutions Initiative, University of Oxford

-Read bioNathalie Seddon is Professor of Biodiversity and Founding Director of the Nature-based Solutions Initiative in the Department of Biology at the University of Oxford.
-She is also Director of the Agile Initiative, co-lead of the Biodiversity and Society Programme and Leverhulme Centre for Nature Recovery, and is a Senior Research Fellow at Wadham College.
+Read BiographyNathalie Seddon is Professor of Biodiversity and Founding Director of the Nature-based Solutions Initiative in the Department of Biology and Smith School for Enterprise and Environment at the University of Oxford.
+She is also Director of the Agile Initiative, a member of the Executive Leverhulme Centre for Nature Recovery, and is a Senior Research Fellow at Wadham College.

 In 2021, she co-founded the Oxford University Social Venture, Nature-based Insetting of which she is non-executive Director.